 Let’s imagine that a group only has one owner; and that owner later leaves the company—as employees frequently do.
 That group could suddenly find itself ownerless, transformed into what Microsoft calls an “orphaned group”.
 You can read how to assign a new owner to an orphaned group in the Microsoft support documentation.

-Because group owners have control over all of the settings and functionality of an Office 365 Group, it’s a real problem when a group finds itself without an owner because that means there’s nobody with the proper permissions to manage it.
+Because group owners have control over all of the settings and functionality of a Microsoft 365 Group, it’s a real problem when a group finds itself without an owner because that means there’s nobody with the proper permissions to manage it.

 To avoid a situation like that from happening, some organizations implement a policy requiring a minimum number of owners per group.

-If a group ends up ownerless—because a user left the company, or their Office 365 account is no longer valid—the Global Administrator can assign a new owner to that orphaned group by using:
+If a group ends up ownerless—because a user left the company, or their Microsoft 365 account is no longer valid—the Global Administrator can assign a new owner to that orphaned group by using: